Marker Logo

 Topics and series.
 This historical marker is listed in these topic

 Location.
 26° 15.637′ N, 80° 5.01′ W. Marker is in Hillsboro Beach, Florida, in Broward County.
-Marker can be reached from North Ocean Boulevard (Florida Route A1A) just north of Bay Drive.
+It can be reached from North Ocean Boulevard (Florida Route A1A) just north of Bay Drive.
 Marker is located in Hillsboro Inlet Park.
 Touch for map.
 Marker is at or near this postal address: 2700 North Ocean Boulevard, Pompano Beach FL 33062, United States of America.
 Touch for directions.

-Photographed By Tim Fillmon, April 20, 2021
+Photographed by Tim Fillmon, April 20, 2021

 2. Hillsboro Inlet Light Station Marker looking east toward the inlet

-Photographed By Tim Fillmon, April 20, 2021
+Photographed by Tim Fillmon, April 20, 2021

 3. Hillsboro Inlet Light Station